 You may also think about converting certain spaces into rentable bedrooms – for example, the property’s current living room or garage.
 But it’s important to note some tenants might not find the prospect of renting a property with no living space appealing.

-If you’re thinking of investing in an HMO property – remember, Hammock will help you stay on top of the additional complexities of managing an HMO, from monitoring payments to keeping track of expiring documents.
+If you’re thinking of investing in an HMO property, Hammock, the accounting platform for landlords, will help you stay organised and efficient.
+Our solution will help you stay on top of the additional complexities of managing an HMO, from monitoring payments to keeping track of expiring documents.
 Our platform fully streamlines the process of managing individual tenancies’ P&L statements and income and expenses, and allows you to view a full financial breakdown of each household within your HMO.